ambika-ks/MyWorks/BS CUSTOM NAVBAR AND JUMBOTRON/README.md

   ![jumboCopy CSS Properties](./images/jumboCopy-css-properties.png)

-15. Refresh the webpage and see the Result!😎
+15. Refresh the webpage and see the Result! 😎